Back

 Think of an ISA (Individual Savings Account) as a special piggy bank where the money you put in can earn interest tax-free*.
 But there’s a limit on how much you can save in this piggy bank each year – this is your annual ISA allowance.

 You can split your allowance across different types of ISAs, such as Cash ISAs, Stocks and Shares ISAs, Innovative Finance ISAs and Lifetime ISAs.
-Just as a heads up, you can only have one of each kind of ISA, and we only offer Cash ISAs at Leeds Building Society.
-Each type of ISA caters to different financial needs and goals, but the one thing they have in common is that you don’t have to pay tax on the interest you earn in them**.
+Each type of ISA caters to different financial needs and goals, but the one thing they have in common is that you don’t have to pay tax on the interest or growth that you earn in them.

 When does your ISA allowance reset?

 The ISA allowance lasts for a full tax year, starting from 6 April one year and ending on 5 April the next year.
-Each year on 6 April, you get a fresh ISA allowance that matches the annual limit set by HMRC.
-If you don’t use it all up by 5 April the following year, you can’t carry it over – so use it or lose it!
+Each tax year, you get a fresh ISA allowance.
+If you don’t use it all by l the end of the tax year, you can’t carry it over – so if you don’t use it, you will lose it!

 Will transferring an ISA use your allowance?